 - Green Cardamom, 6 pods, (shell removed), ground

 - Salt, 1-2 tsp

 - Jaggery or Brown Sugar, 1 tbsp

 - Saffron, 1 pinch

 - Stone Ground or Old Fashioned Grits, 1 cup

-- Jalapeno Cilantro Cheese, 1 cup, grated (you can use any cheese like white cheddar, gruyere, manchego)
+- Jalapeno Cilantro Cheese, 1 cup, grated (you can totally use any cheese like white cheddar, gruyere, manchego)

 In a sauce pot, bring the chicken broth to a boil.
 Add in the saffron, ghee, and salt.
 When the broth comes to a boil add in the grits then reduce the heat to medium low.
 Mix frequently for about 4-5 minutes or until the grits absorb the water and thicken up.
 Now mix in the grated cheese so that it fully melts into the grits.
 Once melted in, remove from heat.

 In a plate or bowl, spoon in about 3/4 cup of grits.
 Spoon the shrimp and bacon bits over the grits.
-Optionally, you can add a little ghee or butter and parsley or green onions for garnish.
+Optionally, you can add a little ghee or butter and parsley or chopped cilantro for garnish.
 That’s it!